CivicActions/globalnet-styleguide/documentation/GIT.md

 1. Click the `name, image, or icon` of your user to create your fork of the project.
 1. Enter `cd ~/workspace/living-styleguide` (or the location of the repo on your local sandbox) in your terminal to change your work directory to the repo.
-1. Enter `git remote add myfork ssh://git@github.com:GITHUB_USERNAME/globalnet-styleguide.git` to add your fork as a remote. *Replace `GITHUB_USERNAME` with your Github username.*
+1. Enter `git remote add myfork git@github.com:GITHUB_USERNAME/globalnet-styleguide.git` to add your fork as a remote.

 ### Configure Upstream